TudorL-CU/HIST1900_Memex/docs/Topic 1/Readings/Vannevar Bush- As We May Think.md

 	- tying two items together by associative indexing
 	- the progresses made in science allow humans to do many things, to create a repository of knowledge with the effectiveness of that found in a memex would allow them to grow the human experience even more
+- relation to [[Mike Caulfield- The Garden and the Stream]] , Caulfield's representation of a memex is a garden.

 Quotes and Annotations
 - In this section you can find quotes I deemed important from the text.